sudoRicheek/YTPlaylistDownloader/README.md

   ```
   Depending on your Version/System.

-* Provide it the link to the playlist and all the videos will get downloaded into the downloads directory of the cloned repo.
+* Provide the Playlist ID to it and all the videos will get downloaded into the downloads directory of the cloned repo.

   ***Enjoy :P***